Anshuaman2001/Carbon-Cure/README.md

 AI algorithms analyze carbon data and provide tailored suggestions.
 Set reduction goals based on industry benchmarks.
-Personalized recommendations to reduce emissions in areas like logistics, production, and energy use.
+Personalized recommendations to reduce emissions include logistics, production, and energy use.
 Integration with Carbon Offset Programs:

 Integrates with third-party APIs to allow companies to invest in carbon offset projects.